ikatson/flickruper/README.md

 flickrupper
 ===========

-Flickr CLI multi-threaded uploader, can resume uploads on failures, does not upload duplicates.
+Flickr CLI multi-threaded uploader, can resume uploads on failures.

 Now that Flickr gives everyone 1TB of space, it's very handy to store all your original photos there.
 This tool helps upload lots of files to Flickr at once.